 “This fall, I’m looking forward to heading back to the lakes and trails of Desolation Wilderness, at least for a little while.
 However, Emerald Bay and Eagle Falls can be so crowded year-round, so I like to enter through another area closer to the north shore: Meeks Bay.
 In Meeks Bay, the desolation wilderness trailhead is easy to access and always has ample parking in the fall.”

 Though many anxiously await winter’s heavy snowfall, Tahoe insiders know that there’s plenty to be enjoyed right now.
-So grab a camera, a paddleboard, and your backpack and come explore North Lake Tahoe’s secret season.
+So grab a camera, a paddleboard, and your backpack and come to explore North Lake Tahoe’s Secret Season.